Obstructive sleep apnea and depression

 that causes massive mood disorders and hormonal imbalance to your body.

-Fortunately, an appropriate treatment for obstructive sleep apnea will reverse your depression.
-However, please keep in mind that every patient is different and depression doesn't disappear instantaneous when you start the treatment.
+Fortunately, appropriate treatment for obstructive sleep apnea will reverse your depression.
+However, please keep in mind that every patient is different and depression doesn't disappear instantaneously when you start the treatment.

 Many patients have a difficult time adjusting to CPAP

-(the standard therapy for sleep apnea) and they may find that depression worsens because sleep becomes even more disturbed during the difficult CPAP adjustment period.
+(the standard therapy for sleep apnea), and they may find that depression worsens because sleep becomes even more disturbed during the problematic CPAP adjustment period.